Liability of the internet intermediary for hate speech: how far should it go?

 Companies have for too long avoided human rights law as a guide to their

-rules and rulemaking, notwithstanding the extensive impacts they have on the human rights of their users and the public.
+rules and rule–making, notwithstanding the extensive impacts they have on the human rights of their users and the public.
 In addition to the principles adopted in earlier reports and in keeping with the Guiding Principles on Business and

 Human Rights, all companies in the ICT sector should:

-Evaluate how their products and services affect the human rights of
+(a) Evaluate how their products and services affect the human rights of

 their users and the public, through periodic and publicly available human rights impact assessments;

-Adopt content policies that tie their hate speech rules directly to
+(b) Adopt content policies that tie their hate speech rules directly to

 international human rights law, indicating that the rules will be enforced